-The rapidly growing complex network science has presented novel approaches to complex systems modeling that were not fully foreseen even in a decade ago.
+The rapidly growing complex network science has presented novel approaches to complex systems modeling that were not fully foreseen even in a few decades ago.
 It addresses the self-organization of complex network structure and its implications for system behavior, which holds significant cross-disciplinary relevance to many fields of natural and social sciences, particularly in today's highly networked social/political/economical circumstances.
 Interestingly, complex network science has traditionally addressed either "dynamics on networks" (state transition on a network with a fixed topology) or "dynamics of networks" (topological transformation of a network with no dynamic state changes) almost separately.
-In many real-world complex biological and social networks, however, these two dynamics interact with each other and coevolve over the same time scales.
+In many real-world complex biological and social networks, however, these two dynamics interact with each other and often coevolve over the same time scales.
 Modeling and predicting state-topology coevolution is now recognized as one of the most significant challenges in complex network science.

-The goals of this project are to establish a generalized modeling framework that can effectively describe state-topology coevolution of complex adaptive networks and to develop computational methods for automatic discovery of dynamical rules that best capture both state transition and topological transformation in empirical data.
-To achieve these goals, graph rewriting systems are used as a means of unified representation of state transition and topological transformation.
-Network evolution is formulated in two parts, extraction and replacement of subnetworks.
-For each part, algorithms for automatic rule discovery are explored and developed.
-Their effectiveness is evaluated through application to real-world network data.
+The goals of this NSF-funded project were to establish a generalized modeling framework that could effectively describe state-topology coevolution of complex adaptive networks and to develop computational methods for automatic discovery of dynamical rules that best capture both state transition and topological transformation in empirical data.
+To achieve these goals, graph rewriting systems were used as a means of unified representation of state transition and topological transformation.
+Network evolution was formulated in two parts, extraction and replacement of subnetworks.
+For each part, algorithms for automatic rule discovery were explored and developed.
+Their effectiveness was evaluated through application to simulated and real-world network data.
+What was accomplished under these goals (you must provide information for at least one of the 4 categories below)?
+Major Activities: